-States will amass all resources they have to maximize control over territory and deter political challenges, and it is particularly important for authoritarian regimes.
-One common misperception in understanding authoritarian politics and repression is that we assume autocrats are better resourced to control population due to the relative freedom in using violence and frequent deployment of surveillance technologies that help regimes penetrate society and enforce order.
-Yet, research has shown that dictators often struggle in their ability to extract sufficient information they need to empower their control over society.
+One common misperception in understanding political control and repression in autocracies is that we assume autocrats are better resourced to control population due to the relative freedom in using violence and frequent deployment of surveillance technologies that help regimes penetrate society and enforce order.
+Yet, research has shown that dictators often struggle in their ability to extract sufficient information they need to empower control.
 Thus, how states achieve control when they only have limited information on dissent is an important question to answer.
-The aims of this study are twofold: to understand how states strategically use violence and clemency to destruct dissent organizations and why targeting certain individuals in dissent networks helps achieve that goal.
+The aims of this study are twofold: to understand how states strategically use violence and clemency to offset their information deficit and why targeting certain individuals in dissent networks helps achieve that goal.

-I conceptualize states as an order-seeking entity and violence plays a central role in authoritarian control (Davenport, 2007; Blaydes, 2018).
-When the information on dissent is abundant, states can easily target repression at groups or individuals who are responsible for mobilizing and eliminate them with minimal cost.
-Literature on counter-terrorism or counter-insurgency has shown that targeting top dissent officials with a surgical strike represents the most effective approach because it demobilizes resistance quickly while requiring less effort with limited casualties and collateral damage (Siegel, 2011; Shapiro, 2013; Zech and Gabbay, 2016).
+I conceptualize states as an order-seeking entity and violence plays a central role in political control.
+When the information on dissent is abundant, states can easily target repression at groups or individuals who are responsible for mobilization and eliminate them with minimal cost.
+Literature on counter-terrorism or counter-insurgency has shown that targeting top dissent officials with a surgical strike represents the most effective approach because it demobilizes resistance quickly while requiring less effort with limited casualties (Siegel, 2011; Zech and Gabbay, 2016).
 However, repression campaigns become complicated when information on dissent is constrained.
 It means that regimes are not confident that they have captured all key actors and unsure whether removing them can sufficiently demobilize the movements.
 This sense of insecurity motivates dictators to cast their net of repression a bit wider than they would have done with complete information to ensure network demise.
 But it does not necessarily mean that indiscriminate violence, the entire opposite of targeted violence, becomes the only viable option.
 Dictators understand the obvious cost of massive killing as it can push the masses to side with rebellion and eventually hurt the regime.
 Instead, regimes can choose a safer route by selectively targeting key actors and their close connections to maximize the utility of repression while keeping costs low.
-Both key actors and individuals closely connected to them (perhaps through direct recruitment or immediate command-and-control relationship) pose great threats to the regime because they tend to be more committed to group missions and ideologically more motivated than the rest of rank-and-file members.
-These close associates also have a high potential to revive resistance by taking up the empty leadership or recruitment role after leaders and recruiters are removed.
-Selectively executing central nodes and the closely connected members in the dissent network strikes a delicate balance between costly massacres and the risk of targeting too narrowly.
+Both key actors and high-ranking members closely connected to them (perhaps through direct recruitment or immediate command-and-control relationship) pose greater threats to the regime because they tend to be more committed to group missions and ideologically more motivated than the rest of rank-and-file members.
+These close associates also have a high potential to revive resistance by taking up the empty leadership or recruitment role after leaders are removed.
+Strategically eliminating central nodes and the closely connected members in the dissent network strikes a delicate balance between costly massacres and the risk of targeting too narrowly.